opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param dst: Output vector of 2D, 3D or 4D points.

-The function converts 2D or 3D points from/to homogeneous coordinates by calling either :cpp:func:`convertPointsToHomogeneous` or :cpp:func:`convertPointsFromHomogeneous`.
+The function converts 2D or 3D points from/to homogeneous coordinates by calling either :ocv:func:`convertPointsToHomogeneous` or :ocv:func:`convertPointsFromHomogeneous`.
 The function is obsolete; use one of the previous two instead.

 .. index:: decomposeProjectionMatrix